 First announced in November 1996, the creation of the NLCSA was a major initiative of the federally-sponsored Industrial Adjustment Service (IAS) Committee and its predecessor, the Construction Industry Forum (CIF).
 Specifically, the IAS program was a Canada-wide process used in both the public and private sectors to assist communities, industry sectors and private companies in facing challenges brought about by technological changes, staffing reductions, lack of profitability and other economic and human resource circumstances.
 Through these forums, each of the major industry, labour and professional groups within the construction sector came together to discuss ways to address such problems that plague the industry.

-The structure and programs of the NLCSA are modeled closely to that of the Nova Scotia Construction Safety Association (NSCSA) which initially came into being in 1994.
+The structure and programs of the NLCSA are modeled closely to that of the Construction Safety Nova Scotia (CSNS) which initially came into being in 1994.
 Nova Scotia’s programs were closely modeled after those of Alberta Construction Safety Association (ACSA).
 Construction Safety Associations operate in most provincial jurisdictions in Canada and offer a wide array of safety training and related services.
 This can be attributed to the growing concern in the construction industry over the need for worker safety training programs that reduce the financial burden companies face from industrial-site and other work-related accidents and employee downtime.

 The NLCSA has been charged with the task of assisting our members with the lowering the frequency and severity of workplace injuries and accidents and, ultimately, improving the competitive advantage of the industry through effective loss control measures and a heightened awareness of Occupational Health and Safety (OH&S) issues.